Final Zoloft Report

 I started at 50 mg, went up to 100, up to 150, and back down to 100.

-Every time I stated a new dose I had about a week of jittery, talky, twitchiness, known as an “amphetamine effect”.
+Every time I started a new dose I had about a week of jittery, talky, twitchiness, known as an “amphetamine effect”.
 At 150mg I picked up some serious anxiety that didn’t subside, so I went back to 100 where I stayed for months.

 I had less depression overall on Zoloft.
 I was more active than normal, more able to stick with tasks and projects, and had fewer periods of despondency.
 When I was non-depressed, I was kind of frantic.
 Things had a desperate, rushed quality.